-However, the layman's knowledge tends to stop there.
-Most people know the overt symptoms of toking up, but what causes the red eyes?
-Why do some people experience cotton mouth or "weed dick?"
+But what causes the red eyes?
+Why do some people experience cotton mouth or find it affects their sex life?
 Perhaps most importantly, what's the deal with the munchies?
 Fortunately for the curious — or those who prefer to know what's going on inside their bodies — there's plenty of research devoted to answering these questions.
-Let's take a look at six things that happen to your body when you smoke weed below.

 1. Dopamine Floods Your Brain

-Like most drugs, marijuana's high comes from the neurotransmitter dopamine, which is associated with our brain's reward system; as noted by a study in the National Institute of Drug Abuse, dopamine is responsible for "influence pleasure, memory, thinking, concentration, movement, coordination, and sensory and time perception."
-Acting through cannabinoid receptors, THC stimulates the release of dopamine in large amounts, causing feelings of euphoria.
-It's this reaction that's responsible for the "high" you feel after using marijuana.
+Like most drugs, cannabis's high comes from the neurotransmitter dopamine, which is associated with our brain's reward system; as noted by a study in the National Institute of Drug Abuse, dopamine is responsible for "pleasure, memory, thinking, concentration, movement, coordination, and sensory and time perception."

 Talk about a mood killer.
-Research has shown that weed can temporarily dry up mucus membranes throughout your body, including your vagina — hence the term "cotton vagina" that's been, well, cottoning on in some circles.
-Other mucus membranes in your body include your eyes and mouth, so you may feel dryness effects in those regions too, depending on the strain of marijuana and your individual reactions to them.
+A study published in Journal Of Sexual Medicine in 2010 found that weed can temporarily dry up mucus membranes throughout your body, including your vagina — hence the term "cotton vagina" that's been, well, cottoning on in some circles.
+Other mucus membranes in your body include your eyes and mouth, so you may feel dryness effects in those regions too, depending on the strain of cannabis and your individual reactions to them.